pp300950/translation_model/README.md

 Jenny - A Chinese language expert who will review and improve language data to ensure the system receives accurate information.
 Gin - An English language expert who will review and improve language data to ensure the system receives accurate information.

-License
-This project is not open source.
-Redistribution or modification is not permitted without permission from the team.

 [Borcelle (1).pdf](https://github.com/user-attachments/files/15935634/Borcelle.1.pdf)